androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-and-why-i-wont-be-entering-in-2019.md

 As you can imagine, after 25 hours (yes we didn't get much sleep at all, and put our best into this idea) you can sense the frustration.
-I didn't want to go to the awards ceremony, but was conviced to at least have a word with the judges to find out what is happening.
+I didn't want to go to the awards ceremony, but was convinced to at least have a word with the judges to find out what is happening.

 I did speak with the judge, and they failed to convince me that we were not disqualified.
 I was told our